easyrent-digital/Product-Alpha-Alternate/README.md

 # Overview

-In this section, you'll see the main pages of the frontend, the backend and the mobile app.
+In this section, you'll see the main pages of the frontend, the backoffice and the mobile app.

 ## Frontend